 2. Stay Focused On The Road & Be Proactive

 Eliminate all possible distractions.
 If you focus solely on driving, and do your best to keep your mind occupied with the routine steps you need to take to drive safely, you can avoid negative thoughts and anxiety.
+This approach also lowers the chance of physical reactions such as sweating or shaking.

 3. Don’t Give Into “Catastrophic Assumptions”

 Much anxiety about driving is based on “catastrophic assumptions.”
-If you get behind the wheel, you’re going to crash, or get a ticket, or even hurt someone else, right?
+If you get behind the wheel, you’re going to crash, get a ticket, or even hurt someone else, right?

 4. Have A Plan If You Feel Like You’re Going To Panic

-Having a panic attack behind the wheel is not something that you want to happen – but the mere idea of panicking while driving can actually cause a panic attack!
+Having a panic attack behind the wheel is not something that you want to happen, but the mere idea of panicking while driving can actually cause a panic attack!

-When you have a plan in place, you’ll find that you’re much less likely to panic while driving – because you’ll know that if you do, you can take steps to deal with the situation and get back on the road.
+When you have a plan in place, you’ll find that you’re much less likely to panic while driving, because you’ll know that if you do, you can take steps to deal with the situation and get back on the road.

 5. Avoid Unhealthy Behaviours Related To Driving